Seascapes of Lake Superior Photography Workshop

 Level: This workshop is for all levels of photographers and works best for photographers using digital cameras.

 Activity level: Expect up to 3 miles of hiking a day.
 Most of our destinations are right on Lake Superior near the parking lots.
 The shoreline is rocky and has uneven terrain.
-The rocks can be icy, so cleats or crampons are required.
+The rocks can be icy, so cleats or crampons are required if there is ice.

 What’s included in the workshop fee: Quality small group and one-on-one instruction.
 Conference room for classroom time.
+Field sessions.
+My over 20 years of living in the area for figuring out the best locations for the conditions.
 Fun!

 What’s not included in the workshop fee: Transportation to Grand Marais and photography locations.
 Carpooling is highly recommended.
+Park passes.
 Lodging.
 Meals.
+Travel insurance.

 Lodging partner: The lodging partner is within walking distance of downtown Grand Marais.
 After you register, you’ll receive information about booking your room in the room block.
 Lodging costs are not included in the workshop fee.